themouette/licpro-php-tp/src/2-implement-PSR-0.markdown

 Step 4: combineit all
 ---------------------

-Complete `vendor/autoload.php` in order to fully comply to PSR0.
+Complete `vendor/autoload.php` in order to fully comply to PSR-0.

-Following steps should be executed:
+The following steps should be executed:

 * Load cache file;
-* check if class is already in cache and load it if available;
+* check if the class is already in cache and load it if available;
 * find class in definition map and add it to cache;
 * save cache array in `vendor/cache.php` using `var_export` method.